Holland: The Golden Circle

 A segment of the Golden Circle is Friesland, where road signs are in Dutch and also Frisian, a local speech the rest of the country doesn’t use much more than you do.
 Friesland knows what’s basic: dairy farming.
 In its capital is a statue of a cow, and in its barns and fields bovine life could hardly get better.
 We move on, with a notable absence of hills, into a province that once was the bottom of the sea.
 Flevoland now has towns and farms and roads; houses are often thatch-roofed for the practical reason that the reed grows locally.
 We are on reclaimed land, called polder, that is as much as twenty feet below sea level, a surprising thought if you’re not local.

 This tour is a mixture of old cities with splendid old homes, dense forest inhabited by night-roaming wild boar – we do not bicycle at night – and an enveloping sense of its own identity.
 It is what it is, and doesn’t worry if other places are different, but is welcoming and pleased to have you passing through.
 We traverse it by bike and by barge, visiting towns like the canal-threaded village of Giethoorn (Venice of the North) and Elburg, lined off by city walls at the edge and canals within.
-The last day on the bicycle takes us to a 17th-century castle, then to Remembrance Hall where 20th-century Nazi-driven horrors are documented, and to Spakenburg where the last wearers of the local costume still can be seen.
+The last day on the bicycle takes us to a remembrance hall where 20th-century Nazi-driven horrors are documented, and to Spakenburg where the last wearers of the local costume still can be seen.
 These colorful dresses and their accompaniments are not part of younger women’s wardrobes, so should be observed while they can be.

 The tour winds up with a day in Amsterdam, rich in museums and shopping opportunities and free beer at the Heineken Brewery, with the farewell dinner rounding off the day and a week in parts of Holland the casual visitor may not have seen.